az4mary/business_review/projects/zyne-homepage/patch/build-deploy-workflow-update.md

 To make the triggers surgical, we will abandon the broad wildcard and explicitly whitelist **only the source code, build scripts, dependency manifests, and static assets**.

-Here is the exact patch to implement these strict constraints directly to your `main` branch.

-## 1. Concrete Code Patches

 Update the `on:` trigger blocks in **both** workflow files to use the explicit whitelist.

 ### Patch A: Surgical Triggers for Validation Workflow